craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Six - Level Five; Pick-up Sticks.md

 #### Blood for Coin
 #### Clean Ooze
 #### 'Mercy'
+##### Pop: 678
 - This series of chambers is the one Holding within Kailkeep's Hells.
 There is a population of some 700 survivors who have permanently made their home here.
 - A majority of these people are farmers and crafters.
 Between residents, barter is generally the preferred method of commerce, trading necessities between each other.
-They generally trade their surplus for the things that
+They generally trade their surplus to for the things that only trips out of town can provide, relying on the few local & trusted Roamers or Merchants.
+	- The following resources are "available to the public";
+		-
+- The few bold enough to continually travel to and from Mercy